Zepolimer/Zepolimer/README.md

-## Rémi Lopez, enchanté ! 👋
+## Rémi Lopez, nice to meet you ! 👋

-Je suis développeur front-end Javascript, basé à Marseille.
-Je conçois et crée des applications web modernes, principalement via la librairie React.js et le framework Gatsby.js.
+Web developer, based in Marseille.
+Very attracted by the front-end for its creative and artistic aspect (cc awwwards & GSAP), I do not ignore the back-end for all that!

-Très attiré par l'aspect créatif et artistique du front-end, j'utilise fréquemment styled-component pour styliser l'interface ainsi que GSAP pour apporter du dynamisme à mes projets.
+My favourite languages are Javascript, Python and PHP, and I use React.js and Django for frameworks.

-## LANGAGES
+## LANGUAGES

 > JAVASCRIPT